Prejudice Is a Remarkably Stubborn and Resilient Thing

 The reality of the American educational system is far from exemplary for persons of color.
 Yes, many youths get through the system with hope of achieving a better life.
 The authenticity of a racial divide, crumbling structures, lack of books, and bias curriculum quickly dampen the hopes of a child and impedes the strength of a nation.

-This writer taught speech for ten years at Wayne State University (WSU) in the City of Detroit—at the same time worked as a peer mentor with an elementary school in the city.
-In each elementary class there would be approximately thirty students.
+This writer taught speech for 10 years at Wayne State University (WSU) in Detroit—at the same time working as a peer mentor with an elementary school in the city.
+In each elementary class there would be approximately 30 students.
 More than half were little black boys.
-In the speech classes at WSU the enrollments would run around twenty-five pupils for each semester with five or less black males being enrolled.
+In the speech classes at WSU the enrollments would run around 25 pupils for each semester with five or fewer black males being enrolled.
 The overwhelming question that has plagued this writer is, where did all of the little black boys go?